Keeping Your Dog’s Teeth Healthy

 Bones are one of the most natural and healthy ways to keep your dog’s teeth clean- in fact, we like to call them “nature’s toothbrush”.
 There are a few different types of bones and each one will provide a different benefit.
 Feed your dog as much variety as possible to reap all the benefits!
 For more information on bones, check out our blog here!

 - Meaty Bones & Poultry Necks – act as floss!
-As your dog rips and tears through the meat, the fibres are pulled through his teeth, removing any plaque or food particles.
+As your dog rips and tears through the meat, the fibers are pulled through his teeth, removing any plaque or food particles.

 - Knuckles and Ribs – These bones generally have less meat on them and plaque will be scraped off as they chew.
 Knuckles and ribs are high in calcium and phosphorus which promote strong teeth.